 Annual report finds top engagement drivers shifted significantly during 2020

-BANGKOK, THAILAND - Media OutReach - 24 February 2021 - New research released today by Qualtrics, the leader in employee experience (EX) and creator of the experience management (XM) category, has revealed significant shifts to the drivers of employee engagement in Thailand in 2021.
+SINGAPORE - Media OutReach - 8 February 2021 - New research released today by Qualtrics, the leader in employee experience (EX) and creator of the experience management (XM) category, has revealed significant shifts to the drivers of employee engagement in Singapore in 2021.

-Despite the challenges faced by companies in 2020, overall levels of employee engagement in Thailand increased to 76% in 2020, from 72% in 2019.
-This is significantly above the 66% global average, which also rose 13% in the last year (66% vs. 53%).
+Despite the challenges faced by businesses and government in 2020, overall levels of employee engagement in Singapore increased to 56% in 2020, from 47% in 2019.
+This is in line with the global average, which rose 13% in the last year (66% vs. 53%).
 Intent to stay with an organisation three years or more also increased to 56%, from 43% in 2019.

 Lauren Huntington, EX Solutions Strategy, Qualtrics Southeast Asia, said: "2020 has irreversibly changed the working world, and so it is unsurprising we have seen engagement drivers shift considerably this year.
 As businesses and governments look forward to 2021 we expect to see these engagement drivers change once again as restrictions continue to change.
 To ensure teams are provided with the support and services they need in fast changing situations it is critical leaders are able to understand how emerging trends are reshaping the workplace, and what they can do to design and improve employee experience."